-In the Group Details frame, the following details display: Group name, Full Name (Distinguished Name) of the group, Domain name, and Domain Type.
+In the Group Details frame, the following details display: Group name, Full Name (Distinguished Name) of the group if this is an LDAP domain, Domain name, and Domain Type.
 Members that belong to the group display in the Members list box in the Add Member to Profile frame.